9 Best Things to do in Kraków, Poland.

 Final Thoughts on Kraków

 Kraków leaves a lasting impression.
-It’s got history, charm, and plenty of surprises—whether you’re wandering through medieval streets, descending into an underground salt mine, or enjoying the atmosphere in Rynek Glowny.
+It’s got history, charm, and plenty of surprises—whether you’re wandering through medieval streets, descending into an underground salt mine, or enjoying the atmosphere in Rynek Główny.

 With its growing popularity, now is the perfect time to visit before the crowds swell even further.
-So, pack your bags, brush up on a few Polish phrases, and get ready to discover one of Europe’s most remarkable cities.
+So, pack your bags and get ready to discover one of Europe’s most remarkable cities.